Planning a Quilt Made from Clothing

 - Anything with a bad memory associated with it.

 - Shoes – with perhaps the exception of soft-soled baby shoes.

 - Things that are not soft and that would not be fun to curl up with.

 - Something that if it were you who died, that you would not want in a quilt.

 Note: if those clashing items are both important, leave them in.
-A skilled and artistic quilt maker will know how to use them in a quilt together and make them both look good.
+As skilled and artistic quilt makers, we know how to use them in a quilt together and make them both look good.
 Read more about finding a quilt maker here.